Bayesian Prompt Learning for Image-Language Model Generalization: Experiments and Results

-\textbf{Prompt initialization.} We investigate the effectiveness of the prompt initialization on the new class accuracy for \cocoopvpt for one random seed.
+\textbf{Effect of prompt initialization.} Next we ablate the effectiveness of the prompt initialization on the unseen prompts accuracy for one random seed.
 We consider two variants.
-In the first one, we initialize the context tokens randomly using a normal distribution, whereas in second one we initialize the context tokens with ``An image of a $\{\texttt{class}\}$''.
-Table~\ref{tab:ablation-prompt-init} summarizes this ablation.
-Comparing the two variants demonstrates that an appropriately initialized prompt consistently outperforms a randomly initialized prompt, highlighting the necessity for further research of the prompt space.
+In the first we initialize the context tokens randomly using a normal distribution and in the second we initialize the context tokens with ``An image of a $\{\texttt{class}\}$''.
+Comparing the two variants in Table~\ref{tab:ablation-prompt-init} demonstrates that an appropriately initialized prompt consistently outperforms a randomly initialized prompt.
+This is mainly because the prompt samples distributed in the vicinity of a guided prompt, \eg, ``An image of a $\{\texttt{class}\}$'', are more informative than a random prompt.
+It can be viewed as informative prior knowledge about the prompt distribution, which facilitates the optimization towards a better prompt sub-space.

-\textbf{Number of Monte-Carlo samples.} When approximating the log-likelihood of input data, the number of Monte Carlo samples is an important hyperparameter.
-Generally, a large number of samples should lead to a better approximation and better classification accuracy.
-We ablate this hyperparameter on new accuracy for \cocoopvpt by varying the number of Monte Carlo samples at inference time.
-We show results for a varying number of samples in Figure~\ref{fig:MC-new} for DTD, Flowers102, EuroSAT, FGVCAircraft, and UCF101.
-Increasing the Monte Carlo samples from $1$ to $10$ consistently improves the new accuracy, afterwards the accuracy saturates.
-Hence, we recommend evaluating variational prompt tuning on a larger number of Monte Carlo samples for better model accuracy.